Frequently asked questions.

 -

-By not working with insurance companies, we’re also able to maintain a smaller caseload, which means we can dedicate more time and attention to you.
-This leads to a deeper connection and a stronger therapeutic relationship, where your well-being is the priority.
-You’ll receive support that’s flexible and adaptive to your needs, allowing us to make adjustments as you grow and progress.
+Because I don’t work with insurance companies, I’m able to maintain a smaller caseload and dedicate more time and attention to you.
+This allows for a stronger therapeutic relationship, deeper collaboration, and the flexibility to adjust as you grow and progress.

 -